MeRcUrlaL/The_Digger_Game/readme.md

     ✓ A store where you can sell resources from the hold.
     ✓ A gas station with an interface (1st button "Fill up 1 unit of fuel" 2nd button "fill up the tank") in the middle of the window is a hint with the cost of refueling.
-    ✘ drill machine upgrading station
+    ✓ drill machine upgrading station
     ✘ ?All configuration variables are placed in the config.json ✓ Divide the code into modules
-    ✘ Ores are generated at the specified rate
+    ✓ Ores are generated at the specified rate
-    ✘ Some ores are generated starting from a certain height ✘ Mechanics of ore hardness
+    ✓ Some ores are generated starting from a certain height ✓ The mechanics of speed
+    ✘ Mechanics of ore hardness
     ✘ Preload and game menu
     ✘ If you run out of fuel, a pop-up window with the ability to instantly